Electronic structure, metamagnetism and thermopower of LaSiFe$_{12}$ and interstitially doped LaSiFe$_{12}$: Results and Discussion

 Fig. \ref{fig:dFvsM}b also reveals the sensitive nature of the metamagnetic states to the lattice parameters.
 An increase of about 0.5\% in the lattice parameter upon H-doping generates a ground state with a high-spin configuration.
 In order to separate the changes in the magnetic state caused by the volume expansion (chemical pressure) due to the inclusion of large interstitials such as nitrogen from those caused by additional valence electrons, we also carried out calculations with empty spheres (Es) included at the 24$d$ crystallographic site.
 For a direct comparison, the same lattice constant was adopted for both Z = N and Es.

 To further examine the appearance of a metastable low-spin state at around $M=7\mu_{B}$ and the emergence of an energy barrier near $M=13\mu_{B}$, DOS calculations were performed with fixed spin moments at these two values of magnetisation for each system.
 The results are shown in Fig. \ref{fig:FSMvsDOS}.
-For both X=H and Es, the Fermi level is located in a deep valley for both the minority and majority-spin DOS at M=7$\mu_{B}$, similar to that found in the parent alloy.
-This well-defined valley in the DOS is destroyed for X = B and N. By contrast, the electronic features found in the DOS for M=13$\mu_{B}$ differ significantly; high peaks in the DOS appears at E$_{F}$ for both minority and majority-spin states for the undoped as well as for Z=H and Es alloys, whilst only a moderate peak in height for Z=N and B are observed.
+For both Z = H and Es, the Fermi level is located in a deep valley for both the minority and majority-spin DOS at M=7$\mu_{B}$, similar to that found in the parent alloy.
+This well-defined valley in the DOS is destroyed for Z = B and N. By contrast, the electronic features found in the DOS for M=13$\mu_{B}$ differ significantly: high peaks in the DOS appears at E$_{F}$ for both minority and majority-spin states for the undoped compound as well as for Z=H and Es alloys, while only moderate peaks for Z = N and B are observed.
 It is thus apparent that the valleys and peaks around E$_{F}$ can be attributed to the low-spin state and the energy barrier in $\Delta F(M)$.

 In Fig. \ref{fig:FSMvsBdisp}, we show the electronic band structure calculated for $M=13\mu_{B}$, in order to provide an explanation for the above peaks in the electronic DOS.
-We note that a 0.01~eV offset was added to the energy level of $p$ bands of N for clarity in the figure.
+We note that a 0.01 eV offset was added to the energy level of p bands of the N-, B- and H-doped compounds for clarity in the figure.
 We may make several qualitative observations.
-First, the flat and quasi-degenerate t$_{2g}$ and e$_{g}$ bands are widely observed toward representative $k$-directions along the Brillouin zone in the parent alloy.
+First, the quasi-degenerate t$_{2g}$ and e$_{g}$ bands are widely observed toward representative k-directions along the Brillouin zone in the parent alloy.
 The additional charge supplied by the H atoms shifts the position of the Fermi level upwards but the character of these 3$d$ bands is conserved.
-Second, in the empty sphere configuration (Z=Es), where the significantly larger lattice structure of the nitrogenated alloy is adopted without any addition of charge, strong narrowing of the bandwidth is found but the dispersion of each band is once again preserved (not shown).
+Second, in the empty sphere configuration (Z = Es), where the significantly larger lattice structure of the nitrogenated alloy is adopted without any addition of charge, strong narrowing of the bandwidth is found but the dispersion of each band is once again preserved (not shown).